Skip to main content

 • Part B covers outpatient immunotherapy in a doctor’s office or clinic.

-• Part D covers self-administered immunotherapy at home.
+• Part D prescription coverage pays for self-administered immunotherapy at home.

 What are the out-of-pocket costs you should consider?

 While Medicare covers most immunotherapy costs, you may have out-of-pocket expenses such as deductibles, coinsurance, and copayments.
-Your total costs for immunotherapy may depend on the type of treatment you receive, the stage of cancer being treated, and your overall health.
+What you’re responsible for paying for your immunotherapy can depend on the type of treatment you receive, the stage of cancer being treated, and your overall health.

-• Medicare Part A: If you’re hospitalized, you’ll pay a $1,600 deductible for each benefit period (covered episode) under Part A. In a calendar year, this deductible may have to be paid more than once.
-Coinsurance does not begin until after 60 days of hospitalization.
-If necessary, Part A also covers limited stays at skilled nursing facilities.
+• Part A: If you’re hospitalized, you’ll pay a $1,676 deductible in 2025 for each benefit period (covered episode).
+In a calendar year, you may need to pay this deductible more than once.
+Coinsurance does not begin until after Day 60 of hospitalization.
+If necessary, Part A fully covers short-term stays at skilled nursing facilities.

-• Medicare Part B: The deductible for all Medicare beneficiaries in 2023 is $226, down from $233 in 2022.
-Under Part B, you’ll generally pay 20% of the Medicare-approved charge for most doctor services, outpatient therapy, and durable medical equipment after you pay the deductible.
+• Part B: The deductible is $257 in 2025.
+You’ll generally pay 20% of the Medicare-approved charge for most doctor services, outpatient therapy, and durable medical equipment after you meet the Part B deductible.

-• Medicare Part D: Outpatient drugs from a pharmacy are covered by your prescription drug plan through Part D. Your plan's coverage, the pharmacy you select, and your Medicare drug coverage phase determine how much you pay.
+• Part D: Outpatient prescription medication and supplies from a pharmacy are covered by your prescription drug plan through Part D. Your plan's coverage, the pharmacy you select, and your Medicare drug coverage phase determine how much you pay.

-Premiums for Medicare Advantage (Part C) and Part D vary by plan.
-Medicare Advantage (MA) typically has set copays instead of a coinsurance percentage, which may help you better estimate expenses.
-MA plans have an out-of-pocket maximum, which is a limit on how much you can spend in a year.
+Premiums for Medicare Advantage and Part D prescription plans vary.
+But Medicare Advantage plans have an out-of-pocket maximum, which is a limit on how much you spend in a year.

 What is the process of getting immunotherapy covered by Medicare?